ibmrcruicks/h2o-mojo-in-liberty/README.md

  chmod +x *.sh
  chmod +x *.rb
 ```

+## Deploy to IBM Cloud

+Now you have the option to deploy the MOJO scoring service into a Cloud Foundry runtime service using the IBM Cloud.

+This provides a quick and easy mechanism to test the scoring service, without having to invest time and effort to define and build an image and deploy into a Dokcer or Kubernetes runtime.

+Make sure you have the [IBM Cloud CLI](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) installed.

 Logon to [IBM Cloud](https://cloud.ibm.com) and select the cloud foundry space where you want to deploy the mojo demo.
 ```